rajkumarananthu/workspace/GATE/notes/data_structures.md

   - Data strcuturing: Data types, operations on them.
 Data procedure encapsulation.
 Dynamic data structuring.
   - Algorithmic expression: Control constructs, functions(recursive and non-recursive).

+- Note: The Calling in C Programming Language is CALL BY VALUE.
+  - There are three different paradigms for function calling: 1.
+CALL BY VALUE, 2.
+CALL BY VALUE RESULT, 3.
+CALL BY REFERENCE.

 -------------------------------------------------------------------------------

+### Data Structuring